ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 If you like to pay money to buy the FPGA development hardware, we believe these code can run on FPGA CPU even though we didn't do it.
-Extend system program toolchain to support a new CPU instructions can be designed just like we show you at this point.
+Extend system program toolchain to support a new CPU instructions can be finished just like we show you at this point.
+Even though the Cpu0 backend has not full support C++ well but we think it has support the C and assembly to static link ELF format and even more to generate hex file format to run on Verilog virutal machine.
-School knowledges of system program, compiler, linker, loader, computer architecture and CPU design has been translated into a real work and see how it is run.
+School knowledges of system program, compiler, linker, loader, computer architecture and CPU design has been translated into a real work and see how it is running.
 Now, these school books knowledge is not limited on paper.
 We design it, program it, and run it on real world.

 The total code size of llvm Cpu0 backend compiler, Cpu0 lld linker, llvm-objdump